Nuvm/NANS/README.md

 ###Important stuff to do:
 #####Smartvote system (Make the video ID's get saved into localStorage as an array on '#btn-woot' click).

+Also, get Nuvm online as he's been missing from the internet for like a month. ~coughcoughhinthint~